onflow/flow/flips/20201310-storage-fees.md

 The basic principle of this approach is to update an address `storage_used` register every time a register size changes, by adding the size change to current `storage_used`:

 - During `View.Set` and `View.Delete` if storage size changes, update `storage_used`.
-- In case `storage_used` register does not exist on the address add it with the size of 8 (the size of itself).
 - To increment the `storage_used` value, `GET` must be called to get the current value of `storage_used`.
 To reduce the number of register `GET`-s (and thus updating SPoCKs) the `View` will keep an internal cache of current `storage_used` values per account.

 - Cons: